DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/intro-to-rl.md

 ---
 comments: True
-description: This page provides an introduction to Reinforcement Learning, covering key concepts, comparisons with other AI methods, and foundational frameworks like MDPs and POMDPs.
+description: This page serves as a comprehensive introduction to Reinforcement Learning (RL), a key area of artificial intelligence.
+It explores the limitations of traditional AI methods, highlights the unique strengths of RL, and provides foundational knowledge on concepts like Markov Decision Processes (MDPs) and Partially Observable MDPs (POMDPs).
+Through examples such as Grid World and autonomous driving, the page illustrates how RL agents learn optimal policies by interacting with dynamic environments.
+Additionally, it delves into utility functions, the Bellman equation, and the challenges of exploration and sparse rewards, offering a solid foundation for understanding RL's principles and applications.
 disable_toc_integrate: true
 ---